dmbyte/clusterbuilder/clusterbuilder/ReadMe.md

 on the admin node AFTER the OS is installed.

 To use these scripts, create 3 files
- - allnodes.lst
-    --  This file contains a list of all nodes in the cluster and any extra nodes that you may want to use salt to control

  - osdnodes.lst
     --  A list of the resolvable names of all OSD nodes